Kapelianovych/fluss-core/README.md

 #### List

 Monad that represents lazy `Array`.
-It can decrease computation step comparingly to `Array`.
+It can decrease computation step comparably to `Array`.
 Actual execution of `List`'s methods starts when one of _terminating method_ (method that do not return List instance) is called.

 ### lazy